Big January Giveaway - Click Here For More Details

-Is Iceland in Europe for Travel insurance?
+Is Iceland in Europe for Travel Insurance?

-Best travel insurance for Iceland
+Finding the right travel insurance for Iceland

 Safety tips for Iceland

-- Though this may sound like common sense, it's worth pointing out, since Iceland's rugged hinterland isn't sign-posted for hazards.
-Yes you may be trying to get that perfect selfie with a puffin, but if it means hanging backwards off a cliff face in the howling wind, it's probably best to leave it.
+- Though this may sound like common sense, it's still worth pointing out.
+You will find straight away that Iceland's rugged hinterland isn't sign-posted for hazards.
+Yes, you may be trying to get that perfect selfie with a puffin, but if it means hanging backwards off a cliff face in the howling wind... it's probably best to leave it.

 The best ways to see Iceland

 - Perhaps one of the best, most cost-effective ways of seeing Iceland is to go exploring with a rental van.
 The Beauty with hiring a rental van is that you have greater freedom to explore Iceland than you would with a tour, and you also have (should you wish) a portable means of accommodation that's warmer and sturdier than a tent!
 If you're worried about being uncomfortable, then there are vans for hire with all the utilities you might need for a camping trip.

 - With your circadian rhythms messed up, sleep deprivation and all that comes with it are only just round the corner.
 With a lack of proper sleep you aren't likely to have much energy left to see Iceland, or you'll at least risk being a grumpy zombie for most of your trip, which no one wants.
 For that reason, an eye mask really is invaluable for when you're out in the wild and bright heart of Iceland, and need to grab a few hours kip in total darkness.

 - Yes the famous ring road that circles the entirety of Iceland is a great way to make sure you miss nothing out on your trip, as most of the major tourist site are on this route.
 If you like a good long, meditative drive in the wilds then it's probably best to go independent without booking a tour.
 On the other hand, if you'd prefer not to drive for all that long then tours are the best way to go.

 Making your money last